|

 If a movie isn't

-everyone says just the last half hour is good.
-Yes, I like Robert
+says just the last half hour is good.
+Yes, I like Robert Downey

-Downey Jr., but that's not enough to pay $11 for 2 hours.
-I guess if
+Jr., but that's not enough to pay $11 for 2 hours.
+I guess if it

-it was 7 stars, I think there's a possibility I might think it was 8
+was 7 stars, I think there's a possibility I might think it was 8 or

-or 9, but 6—pass.
-There's way too many movies that aren't
+9, but 6—pass.
+There's way too many movies that aren't worth the

-worth the $11.
-If movies were $5 all the time, I would see
+$11.
+If movies were $5 all the time, I would see almost all of

-almost all of them.
-I just don't get why they price them SO
+them.
+I just don't get why they price them SO high.
+The

-high.
-The snacks are insanely priced.
-If they were cheap,
+snacks are insanely priced.
+If they were cheap, everyone would

+DISGUSTING.
 That 'stuff' is not chocolate.
 GOOBERS!
 RAISINETS!
-SNOCAPS!
-We must

 It just creates ill will.

-but remember my reaction when I heard someone put Winona Ryder
+help but remember my reaction when I heard someone put Winona

-Aliens movie, but Winona Ryder?
-Turned out it was pretty funny
+in an Aliens movie, but Winona Ryder?
+Turned out it was pretty

-casting considering her role.
-Yes, Winona Ryder, because apparently
+funny casting considering her role.
+Yes, Winona Ryder, because

-So then I hear Adrian Brody beefed up for PREDATORS.
+So then I hear Adrian Brody beefed up for Predators.
 Good!
-Because he was
+Because

 the scrawniest thing since that "Brilliantine stick insect"